raghunayudurayapudi/DesiCart/README.md

   <img src="https://img.shields.io/badge/MySQL-5.7.+-blue.svg">
 </p>

-ElfCommerce is an open source ecommerce dashboard written in ReactJS + ExpressJS and curretly under active development.
+Desi Cart is an open source ecommerce dashboard written in ReactJS + ExpressJS and curretly under active development.
 The goal of this project is to provide a data-driven backoffice solution for SMEs.
 It will allow yout to manage your inventory, orders, supply chain, shipments, payments and everything else in one place with intuitive UI.

 ## Demo account